larien/product/product/README.md

 Every testsuite creates its own container and their tests are executed there.
 Each test runs its test in a clean environment because the related table is created before each test and it's dropped after each test so that tests are isolated.
 The connection is also verified before and after each test.

-To run unit tests only:
+To run all tests:
 ```
-go test ./... -v -short
+go test ./... -v -p 1 -cover
 ```

 ### Mocking